-- That much of the lethal damage to scallops occurs at the first point of contact with the dredge's teeth with the damage rates related to shell strength and varying between grounds. - Retention in the gear and sorting on deck causes sublethal stress in undersized scallops and the main benefits of selectivity are that this stress is reduced. - The low efficiency of the dredges means that observations of catch and bycatch of megafaunal species including scallops landed on the deck only gives a limited indication of levels of damage caused by dredging to these species.
-More information is available from diver observations post dredging.
+- That much of the lethal damage to scallops occurs at the first point of contact with the dredge's teeth with the damage rates related to shell strength and varies between grounds. - Retention in the gear and sorting on deck causes sublethal stress in undersized scallops and the main benefits of selectivity are that this stress is reduced. - The low efficiency of the dredges means that observations of catch and bycatch of megafaunal species including scallops landed on the deck only gives a limited indication of levels of damage caused by dredging to these species.
+More information is available from observations by divers and possibly ROVs post dredging.